kefaslungu/resourceMonitor/readme.md

 * This add-on requires Windows 7 Service Pack 1 or later.

 Note on license: this add-on uses Psutil, licensed under 3-Clause BSD License which is compatible with GNU General Public License.

+## Version 21.10

+* NVDA 2021.1 or later is required due to changes to NVDA that affects this add-on.

 ## Version 21.08